This document is relevant for: Inf2, Trn1, Trn1n

 PyTorch Neuron (torch-neuronx) uses torch-xla, and torch-xla operates in lazy mode.
 In other words, every operation in training script is recorded in a graph.
 The graph is executed only when the results are requested by the user when they use print or xm.mark_step.
 Requesting results tells torch-xla that the recorded graph needs to be executed.

 Since the JIT cache is an in-memory cache, it needs to be constructed every time the training script is run.
 Hence, if the user re-runs the training script, a new JIT cache is created.
 This causes a compilation for the first training graph.
 To avoid such compilations across training runs, PyTorch Neuron (torch-neuronx) has built an on-disk Neuron Persistent Cache.
 Since this cache is on-disk, its persistent across training runs.
 So now, when a graph is compiled for the fist time, the compilation result is saved in Neuron Persistent Cache.
 When the user re-runs the training script, since the JIT cache is not ready, it would send the graph for compilation.
 PyTorch Neuron (torch-neuronx) would then check if the compiled result is present in the Neuron Persistent Cache, if yes, it would return with the compiled result.
 This on-disk cache thereby avoids compilations across training runs.
-This cache is enabled by default and the default cache directory is /var/tmp/neuron-compile-cache.
+This cache is enabled by default for Neuron’s PyTorch/XLA flow (training) as well as transformers-neuronx LLM inference package.
+The default cache path is the directory /var/tmp/neuron-compile-cache.

 Look at the diagram below on the end to end flow: